Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9. duplicates the last line of the file iacta Task 10. delete all regular files not directories with .js extension in current directory and all its subfolders Task 11.
-Counts the number of directories and sub-directories in the current directory
+Counts the number of directories and sub-directories in the current directory Task 12. displays the 10 newest files in hte current directory sorted from the newest to the oldest